The Stefan problem and free targets of optimal Brownian martingale transport: Introduction

+If we further require certain finite-time vanishing conditions on the solution, then the corresponding initial domain $E$ is uniquely determined, so is the solution.
+Below are particular examples of our solutions which are generated by specific choices of initial domain $E$: \begin{itemize} \item[(a)](Theorem~\ref{Stefan:I} and Corollary~\ref{vanishing}) For compactly supported $\eta_0$ uniformly larger than $1$ in its support, there exists a unique weak solution of $(St_1)$ with initial data $\eta_0$ that vanishes in finite time.

-\item[(b)](Theorem~\ref{Stefan:I:2} and Corollary~\ref{unique_char_2}) For compactly supported $\mu$, there exists a unique weak solution of $(St_1)$ that vanishes in finite time except in the support of $\mu$. \end{itemize} Similar results hold for $(St_2)$ (Theorem~\ref{Stefan:II}).
-The weak solutions in the above results will correspond to the distribution of active Brownian particles associated with the optimal stopping times obtained from \eqref{eqn:problem-upper}, with $f=1$ for $(a)$ and $f=\chi_{\R^n\setminus {\rm supp} \mu}$ for $(b)$.
+\item[(b)](Theorem~\ref{Stefan:I:2} and Corollary~\ref{unique_char_2}) For any compactly supported $\eta_0$, there exists a unique weak solution of $(St_1)$ with initial data $\eta_0$ that vanishes in finite time outside the support of $\eta_0$ and never vanishes in the support of $\eta_0$. \end{itemize}

+Similar results hold for $(St_2)$ (Theorem~\ref{Stefan:II}).
 These results rely on a rigorous connection that we establish between the weak solution and the optimal Brownian stopping (see Theorems~\ref{thm:consistency} and \ref{reverse}).
-Our results also explain the well-known non-uniqueness for the freezing case; see the discussion in Section~\ref{sec:subharmonic-generating} especially, Proposition~\ref{prop:non-uniquenses-St1}.

-In connection to the Stefan problem, we can understand our upper constraint problem \eqref{eqn:problem-upper} in the context of freezing and melting.
-For costs of type (I) the initial distribution $\mu$ can be viewed as the freezing energy of supercooled liquid, or in other words the negative temperature distribution of the supercooled heat particles.
-For costs of type (II) we view $\mu$ as some distribution of energy that activates the `heat' particles.
-The upper constraint $f$ should stand for the ``latent supercooling or heat energy" corresponding to the available transition energy that the flow from $\mu$ needed to yield for the freezing or melting to occur.
-In other words, $f$ prescribes the maximal amount of stopped Brownian particles a given location can accommodate.

-The monotonicity types of the cost, (I), (II), correspond to $(St_1)$, $(St_2)$, respectively.
-While (I) and (II) generate different optimal stopping times, we prove that their target measure $\nu^*$ is independent of the cost, or even of its monotonicity type (Theorem~\ref{thm:universality}).
-Using this rather remarkable {\em universality}, we are able to characterize the initial trace of the solutions given in (a) and (b) above: we refer to Section~\ref{sec:global-Stefan} for further discussions.
+While the cost types (I) and (II) in \eqref{eqn:monotone-assumption} generate different optimal stopping times, and solutions to $(St_1)$ and $(St_2)$, respectively, we prove that their optimal target measure $\nu^*$ is independent of the cost, or even of its monotonicity type (Theorem~\ref{thm:universality}).
+This remarkable {\em universality} allows us to connect the two quite different problems $(St_1)$ and $(St_2)$ together; {\red in particular, the solutions to the problem $(St_2)$, give us the initial trace of the solutions of $(St_1)$ given in (a) and (b) above: we refer to Section~\ref{sec:global-Stefan} for further discussions.}

+Understanding further regularity of the free boundary for the corresponding supercooled Stefan problem $(St_1)$, is a wide open problem.
+In this direction, we prove a strict monotonicity result for the barrier function $s$, a version of comparison principle, which may shed a light on the challenging question; see Theorems~\ref{thm:s_mono} and \ref{thm:stric-s-mono}.
+This is a novel feature of Problem~\ref{prob:mainquestion} as it is a consequence of the optimization of the free target distribution.